Teedyuscung: Early life

-Teedyuscung, whose name means "as far as the wood's edge", was born circa 1700 near present-day Trenton, New Jersey.
-He was raised among a group of Lenape who were acculturated to the ways of the colonists by the time he reached adulthood.
-Teedyuscung and his family wore European-style clothing and used other European goods in their daily lives.
-Many of them had converted to Christianity and spoke English.
-Liquor introduced by traders deeply affected the rest of Teedyuscung's life.
-The Lenape were driven out of the Trenton area by 1730 and Teedyuscung migrated with his wife and son to a piece of land located near the confluence of the Delaware and Lehigh Rivers in what is now Northampton County, Pennsylvania.
+Teedyuscung, whose name means "as far as the wood's edge," was born around 1700 near present-day Trenton, New Jersey.
+He was raised among a group of Lenape who had become acculturated to the ways of the colonists.
+Teedyuscung and his family adopted European-style clothing, utilized European goods in their daily lives, and learned to speak English.
+The introduction of liquor by unscrupulous traders, however, deeply affected Teedyuscung for much of his life.
+When the Lenape were pushed out of the Trenton area around 1730, Teedyuscung migrated with his wife and children across the Delaware River and settled near the Lehigh Gap.